 Teacup Maltipoos need to eat two meals a day instead of one large meal.

 Conclusion for Which Maltipoo Size?
 Teacup, Toy, or Mini

-The size of the Maltipoo that you choose needs to be cared for as if they are a young human child.
+Irrespective of the Maltipoo size you choose, your dog needs to be cared for as if they were a young human child.
 They require daily exercise and a complete and balanced diet.
-Don’t forget Maltipoos have a soft white fluffy coat that needs to be brushed and groomed on a regular basis.
+Don’t forget, too, that Maltipoos have a soft white fluffy coat that needs to be brushed and groomed on a regular basis.
 This means you need to have dog brushes and combs ready to begin grooming within the first week of bringing your puppy home.